NIDA reportedly operating 'outside-the-law’ in the race to bring down NDIS budget

 Medicare only partly subsidizes citizen’s medical bills, on the understanding that individuals who have the means to part-pay should.
 Why is NDIS any different?
 Especially considering that the allied-health therapy sessions which NDIS fully reimburse, are lower priority than the medical appointments which Medicare only part-pay.

-Introducing a co-payment for child therapy only, would be a more challenging policy for Labor, as it would affect large numbers of their voting base, but it is a necessary move given the widespread rough-handling, harsh cuts and resulting neglect caused by Government - both the elected and bureaucratic arms working tandem– to the most disabled and disadvantaged on the scheme, nay the country.
+Introducing a co-payment for child therapy only, would be a more challenging policy for Labor, as it would affect large numbers of their voting base, but it is a necessary move given the deep cuts to the most disabled and disadvantaged on the scheme which has resulted in widespread neglect and harm as the budget reduction burden is placed on the shoulders of those who can least afforded it, simply because it is politically expedient to do so.
 Labor's current path is highly unethical and needs to change.

-The ‘Party of Social Justice’, cannot continue down it's current path of crushing care budgets of the most severely disabled on the scheme in the name of political expediency.
+The ‘Party of Social Justice’, cannot continue down its current path of merely carving up essential care budgets of the most severely disabled on the scheme in order to meet its ambitious budget targets, while minors with working parents continue to enter the scheme in droves, due to political delays to Thriving Kids.

 Add comment